rhagarty/jitserver-intro/README.md

 ## 4. JITServer vs vanilla JIT Compiler - how they stack up

-These experiments were conducted on Amazon Elastic Compute Cloud (EC2) running on Open Liberty (middleware application server) using micro VMs.
+These experiments were conducted on Amazon Elastic Compute Cloud (EC2) using micro VMs.
 They all compare the performance of using the JITServer vs non-JITServer standard OpenJ9 setup.
+As benchmark we used the [AcmeAir](https://github.com/blueperf/acmeair-monolithic-java) JavaEE application, which runs on top of [Open Liberty](https://openliberty.io/) application server.

-First we see how ramp-up time is improved using the JITServer (most compilation occurs during ramp-up).
-We also see there are no spikes in memory usage (memory consumption is flat and more predictable).
+First we see how ramp-up time is improved using the JITServer (most compilations occur during ramp-up).
+We also see that there are no spikes in memory usage (memory consumption is flat and more predictable).

 ![ramp-up-graph](doc/source/images/ramp-up-graph.png)

 >**NOTE**: ramp-up speed is more of an issue for short-lived applications.
 Behavior at beginning is very important.

 Next we see the effects of limiting the number of processors, starting with 2, to 1, to .5.
-As the CPU limit decreases, the behavior of the JITServer solution becomes more pronounced (discrepancy increases between the 2).
-In other words, the advantage of JITServer increases as you go into more and more CPU constrained environments.
+As the CPU limit decreases, the advantage of the JITServer solution becomes more pronounced (discrepancy increases between the 2).
+In other words, JITServer is more beneficial as you go into more and more CPU constrained environments.

 ![cpu-limits-graph](doc/source/images/cpu-limits-graph.png)